jorenham/Lmo/docs/distributions.md

 \( \phi \in [0, 1] \) replaces the more commonly used shape parameters
 \( \alpha \) and \( \beta \).
 Refer to the Wakeby section for details.

-Like the Wakeby distribution, the PDF and CDF of the GPD are not analytically expressible.
-Instead, the GPD is defined through its PPF (quantile function, the inverse of the CDF):
+Like the Wakeby distribution, the PDF and CDF of the GLD are not analytically expressible.
+Instead, the GLD is defined through its PPF (quantile function, the inverse of the CDF):

 \[